promesoft/KicadJE-EuroPowerSupply2/README.md

 # KicadJE-EuroPowerSupply2
 4HP PSU faceplate with 80x100mm PSU + PDU board.
 Faceplate input from a laptop PSU (19V) and may be daisychained to the next Eurorack unit.

+Please note this method of making +- 12v could be impaired by the laptop PSU ground connection.
+Some PSU's connect earth to GND (sleeve) which will be connected to -12v and not GND in this circuit.
+If the laptop PSU only has 2 pins or the 3rd pin is not connected to the sleeve of 19v supply there will be no issues with this design.

+There is a third version that does not rely on a laptop supply in the making (2025 Q1)

 # Vital Components

 # Status - mounted in rack